ivanizag/kaypro-disassembly/README.md

 [Executables](executables)

-- [cambio.com](executable/cambio.s): Privided by the CP/M in Spanish to select how the BIOS behaves
+- [cambio.com](executable/cambio.s): Provided by the CP/M in Spanish to select how the BIOS behaves
-- [cambio8.com](executable/cambio8.s): Privided by the CP/M in Spanish to select how the BIOS behaves
+- [cambio8.com](executable/cambio8.s): Provided by the CP/M in Spanish to select how the BIOS behaves

 [Character generators](chars)